amomra/muParserNET/README.md

 ## Documentation ##

-The library implements most functionalities of muParser library without changes in the API.
+The library implements most functionalities of `muParser` class library with little changes in the API.

 The library lacks supports for the following functionalities: